Glass House: Architecture

-The house builds on ideas of German architects from the 1920s ("Glasarchitektur").
-In a house of glass, the views of the landscape are its "wallpaper" ("I have very expensive wallpaper," Johnson once said.)
-Johnson was also inspired by the design of Mies van der Rohe's Farnsworth House.
+The home builds on ideas of German architects from the 1920s ("Glasarchitektur"), and was inspired by the design of Mies van der Rohe's glass Farnsworth House.
+"I have very expensive wallpaper," Johnson once said, of the landscape integral to the home's concept of eliminating the barrier between inside and out.
 The Glass House contains a collection of Bauhaus items including furniture designed by Mies.

 Johnson is quoted as saying that his idea for Glass House grew from "a burnt wooden village I saw once where nothing was left but foundations and chimneys of brick."
 Mark Lamster, in his biography of Johnson The Man in the Glass House, notes that this was plausibly Johnson's attempt to "intentionally re-create the 'stirring spectacle' that was the burning of Jewish shtetls he had witnessed driving through Poland with the Wehrmacht".
 Historian Anthony Vidler went further stating that the Glass House could be read as "a Polish farmhouse 'purified' by the fire of war of everything but its architectural 'essence'".

 The pastoral landscape surrounding the buildings was designed by Johnson and Whitney, with manicured areas of gravel or grass, trees grouped in what Johnson called outdoor "vestibules", and with care taken in the shape of the slopes and curves of the ground.
-In part, the landscape was a reflection of a landscape painting, The Funeral of Phocion by School of Nicolas Poussin (circa 1648) placed in a seating area of Glass House.
-The view through the glass walls to the landscaped grounds was strikingly similar, as Johnson designed it to resemble Poussin's picture.
-The estate overlooks the valley of the small Rippowam River to the west (seen from the back of Glass House, past a grassy rise).
-To the north and south are sloping scenery that particularly mimic the painting.
+In part, the landscape was a reflection of a landscape painting, The Funeral of Phocion by School of Nicolas Poussin (circa 1648) placed in a seating area of Glass House, with strikingly similar views having been part of the estate's design.
+The property overlooks the valley of the small Rippowam River to the west (seen from the back of Glass House, past a grassy rise), and has sloping scenery north and south.